Jake-991/bella-beat-project/README.md

 Conducted cross-checks, such as validating the sum of hourly activity against daily totals, to verify the accuracy of aggregated data.

 Tools and Techniques Used
-Excel: Utilized for initial data exploration, handling duplicates, and applying basic filters.
+#### Excel: Utilized for initial data exploration, handling duplicates, aggregating data and merging tables efficiently and applying basic filters.
-SQL: Employed to aggregate data and merge tables efficiently, especially for time-based data.
+#### SQL: Employed to aggregate data and merge tables efficiently, especially for time-based data.
-Power BI: Used to visualize data patterns and identify outliers for further cleaning.
+#### Power BI: Used to visualize data patterns and identify outliers for further cleaning.

 Data Transformation Documentation
 A detailed data dictionary has been developed to document transformations applied to each dataset: